chel-007/chel007-stackup-advanced-spaceinvaders-game/README.md

 NB: To Play and test the Game successfully, make sure to **be on the full screen of your PC**, **allow pop-up notifications for the tab**, and **have some t-IMX in your logged in wallet**

-**Disclaimer:** My Deployed Game is still undergoing testing and I will be pushing additional updates before the Stackup Bounty Deadline
 <hr>

 ### chel007 X Stackup Space Invaders Game WriteUp